Langley Pos-Abilities Society

 Save on Foods

-This program includes an informative discussion entitled, “Person First, Disability Last”, followed by the opportunity to try on disabilities including various forms of sight impairment, arthritis, and stroke.
-Perfect for “Lunch and Learn”, or as a part of a in-service event, it introduces people to the kinds of disabilities common in the population and that many will face as a result of injury, disease and/or the aging process.
+This fun, interactive program includes a short, informative talk, “Person First, Disability Last”, followed by the opportunity to try on disabilities including various forms of sight impairment, arthritis, and stroke.
+This program introduces people to the kinds of disabilities that are common to the population and which many will face as a result of injury, disease and/or the aging process.

 Time: 1 hours plus set-up time.